maxCodeVector/Monopoly/README.md

 This is write by pure java use java thread and serverSocket.
 User can define there own protocol and message format.

 ### Usage
 Use serveNet.getInstance() to get the single-ton instance.
-User can set port, protocol type (default is byte protocol) and the follow action.
+User can set port, protocol type (default is byte protocol) and the following action.

 **Example**
 ```java